 If a registered charitable or religious trust owns and lets out an immovable property for religious functions if:

-- The rent of the room is less than Rs 1000 per day.
+The rent for the room is less than Rs 1000 per day.

-- The rent of shops and other commercial space is less than Rs 10000 per month.
+The rent of shops and other commercial spaces is less than Rs 10000 per month.

 How GST Will Affect the Tax Levied on Properties?